 - Next step: find outside scholarships.
 First, contact your college to see if they offer study abroad scholarships.
 At my university, the Honors College, as well as the College of Humanities and Social Sciences, offers a scholarship for students studying abroad.
 Apply for these scholarships – you have good chance of getting them, since there are less people that apply for campus-sponsored scholarships than there are people who apply for bigger scholarships.
 Then, look for statewide scholarships with organizations like PFLAG or Elks, church-sponsored scholarships, sorority/fraternity scholarships, or other programs that your state may have.
 Finally, look for nationwide scholarships or even worldwide study abroad scholarships.
 One in particular is the Fund for Education Abroad – one I have personally applied for this upcoming year.
 You can find scholarships like these through google searches, in college newsletters, and from college counselors and/or study abroad counselors.

 - Final advice: make sure to have good relationships with your professors, because you will be asking them to write recommendations for these scholarship applications.
 As well, always make sure you have someone read over your essays and get advice on how to improve them.
 You really want to stand out in these applications to give the reviewers a good sense of who you are and why you want to study abroad.

 If you follow these steps, you will be on a plane and ready to make your dreams come true in no time!

 Have ideas and suggestions on how to find study abroad scholarships?
 Share in the comments below.

 Claire is an Ecology Project International alumna and goes to school at Louisiana State University.
 She is a Peer Advisor for the LSU Academic Programs Abroad office and was studying at University of Montana with a program called National Student Exchange, where she interned with EPI.

 Holiday Traditions Throughout The Americas

 Find Paid Summer Work in Conservation

-Alumni, Education, How To, Travel
+Alumni, Education, Travel